lleonardx/lleonardx/README.md

 Here are some ideas to get you started:

-🤓 I’m currently learning Web Fuck stack development:
+🤓 I’m currently learning Front End development:

 - HTML
  - CSS